- Cancer Information

 - Targeted therapy

-Targeted therapy drugs are used to control cancer growth.
-They often cause the signs and symptoms of cancer to reduce or disappear.
+Targeted therapy drugs often cause the signs and symptoms of cancer to reduce or disappear.
 This means many people can return to their usual activities.
 The drugs may need to be taken long term, and you will need to have regular tests to monitor the cancer.

 The Pharmaceutical Benefits Scheme (PBS) subsidises the cost of some targeted therapy drugs for certain cancers.
-Therapies not on the PBS are usually expensive, but you may be able to have them as part of a clinical trial.
+Targeted therapy drugs not on the PBS are usually expensive, but you may be able to have them as part of a clinical trial.

-These vary depending on the targeted therapy used, but may include fevers, sensitivity to the sun, rashes, headaches, diarrhoea, bleeding and bruising, and blood pressure changes.
+These vary depending on the targeted therapy used, but may include:

 View the Cancer Council NSW editorial policy.